tos-kamiya/d2vg/README.md

 d2vg -C -j <worker_processes> <query_phrase>
 ```

-(3) Show a list of indexed document files
+(3) Listing of indexed document files

 Outputs a list of document files whose index data is stored in the database.
 Note that if you have a large number of files, it is recommended to run the program in parallel using the -j option.